adkelley/javascript-to-purescript/tut07/README.md

 But, in this case, I still prefer the `map` implementation above for its succinctness.

 ### Folds
-In `showAccount`, I used the function fold right (`foldr`) to concatenate my field labels and values in `Account` into one big string.
+In `showAccount` (listed above), I used the function fold right (`foldr`) to concatenate my field labels and values in `Account` into one big string.
 Otherwise, my function might have looked like this:

 ```haskell
 showAccount :: Account -> String